capndesign/Blog-Shortcuts/README.md

 * Set keyboard commands via variables
 * Allow character labels instead of character codes
 * Figure out open-source license
+* Test in IE 7/8, then make it work there
-* Get people to help optimize the JS; it needs work
+* Get people to help optimize the JS; it could be better